 Concepts

-Cube borrows a lot of terminology from data science and OLAP theory (opens in a new tab), and this document is intended for both newcomers and regular users to refresh their understanding.
+Cube borrows a lot of terminology from OLAP theory (opens in a new tab), and this document is intended for both newcomers and regular users to refresh their understanding.

 We'll use a sample e-commerce database with two tables, orders